 Good morning.
-Today, we head back to Perth this morning after a very enjoyable week staying with Tony Davis in Albany.
+Today, John and I head back to Perth this morning after a very enjoyable week staying with Tony Davis in Albany.
 We’ll drop into The Kodja Place in Kojunup to meet John Benn, who as a youngster was taken to Carrolup by his mother, a local teacher.
 There, he saw the child artists of Carrolup at work.

-John had time to read a fascinating book about the history of Albany, whilst David was reading about 50 pages of the draft of Tony Davis’s book on Bella Kelly and the South West, the part that focuses on the Carrolup Story.
-Tony and David had long discussions into the evening.
+John had time to read a fascinating book about the history of Albany, whilst I was reading about 50 pages of the draft of Tony Davis’s book on Bella Kelly and the South West, the part that focuses on the Carrolup Story.
+Tony and I had long discussions into the evening.
 The three of us were pretty worn out by the end of the night.

 Traumatised Aboriginal children living in the squalor of a 1940s government native settlement in Western Australia create beautiful landscape drawings that gain international acclaim and challenge a government’s racist policies.

 For those of you who haven’t read the Project Importance page, we thought we’d revisit this importance, making some additions to what we originally wrote.

 Our one-liner captures just one element of the fascinating Carrolup Story.
 As our project unfolds, you will be able to join our journey through time, as we share many Stories from before, during and after the period that the Aboriginal child artists lived at Carrolup.